opensearch-project/opensearch-build/docs/Releasing-the-Distribution.md

 ### Release Candidate Announcement

-Refer the [sample rc announcement](https://github.com/opensearch-project/opensearch-build/issues/3331#issuecomment-1549876307) from past `1.3.10` release.
+Refer the GitHub issue comment for [Release Candidate announcement](https://github.com/opensearch-project/opensearch-build/issues/3331#issuecomment-1549876307) from past `1.3.10` release.

 ### Release Complete

 ```
-OpenSearch 2.8.0 version has been released to public :tada:!
+OpenSearch <RELEASE_VERSION> version has been released to public :tada:!

-Thanks everyone for the help to bring <RELEASE_VERSION> release out.
+Thanks everyone for the help to release OpenSearch and OpenSearch Dashboards <RELEASE_VERSION>.
 Component repo owners please create a github release based on the tags of <RELEASE_VERSION.0>.
 Presenting the retrospective <RELEASE_RETRO_ISSUE_LINK> for the release.
 Please feel free to provide your valuable feedback for further improvements in the upcoming release.
 ```